elliottcoops/Number-Plate-Recognition/README.md

 The number plate of a car can be obtained by using an object detection model.
 State of the art currently is YOLO (You Only Live Once) which is a deep CNN.

-The model for number plate extraction can be found [here](https://huggingface.co/nickmuchi/yolos-small-finetuned-license-plate-detection) on the hugging face and imported using the transformers module.
+The model for number plate extraction can be found [here](https://huggingface.co/nickmuchi/yolos-small-finetuned-license-plate-detection) on The Hugging Face and imported using the transformers module.

 ### Extraction